doke93/FPI_Report_Data_Analysis_Project/README.md

 investment in India for the last 22 years from 2000-01 to 2021-22.

+## What is FPI?

+- Foreign Investment inflow is an important reason for India’s economic growth.
+So to simplify compliance requirements and have uniform guidelines for various categories of foreign investors like Foreign Institutional Investors (FIIs), Sub Accounts and Qualified Foreign Investors (QFIs) merged into a new investor class termed as Foreign Portfolio Investors (FPIs).
+- SEBI has authorized NSDL to monitor of these Group investment and various data related to FPI activities to be displayed on NSDL web portal.
+- NSDL provides this data at an interval of 15 days.

 # Problem Statement ❓

 Investment is a game of understanding historic data of investment objects under